Patrick Dempsey: 1983–1989: Early roles and breakthrough

-1990s and 2000s
+1990–2004: Established actor

 Dempsey made several featured appearances in television in the 1990s; he was cast several times in pilots that were not picked up for a full season, including lead roles in the TV versions of the films The Player and About A Boy.
 He received positive reviews, however, as he portrayed real-life mob boss, Meyer Lansky in 1991 when Mobsters was put on the screen.
 His first major television role was a three-episode stint as Will Truman's closeted sportscaster boyfriend on Will & Grace.
 He appeared in four episodes of Once & Again as Aaron Brooks, the schizophrenic brother of Lily (Sela Ward).
 Dempsey received an Emmy nomination in 2001 as Outstanding Guest Actor in a Drama Series for the role of Aaron.
 In 1993, he played a young John F. Kennedy in the two-part TV mini-series JFK: Reckless Youth.
 In 2000, he played Detective Kincaid in Scream 3.

 Dempsey had a high-profile role as the fiancé of Reese Witherspoon's character in Sweet Home Alabama (2002).
 In 2004, he co-starred in the highly acclaimed HBO production Iron Jawed Angels, opposite Hilary Swank and Anjelica Huston.
 He also appeared as special guest star in The Practice for its three-episode finale season (8x13-8x15).

-In 2007, Dempsey starred in the Disney film Enchanted, and the Paramount Pictures film Freedom Writers, where he reunited with his Iron Jawed Angels co-star Hilary Swank.
-He also voiced the character Kenai in Brother Bear sequel Brother Bear 2, replacing Joaquin Phoenix.
-Dempsey's most recent roles include the 2008 film Made of Honor as Tom, and the 2010 romantic comedy Valentine's Day; the latter film follows five interconnecting stories about Los Angelinos anticipating (or in some cases dreading) the holiday of love.

-Universal Pictures acquired the rights to the prize-winning novel The Art of Racing in the Rain in July 2009, for Dempsey to star in.
-The film instead starred Milo Ventimiglia.
-He starred as Dylan Gould in Transformers: Dark of the Moon (2011).